CircuitSetup/Flux-Capacitor_backup/README.md

 - "key3.mp3" and/or "key6.mp3": Will be played if you press the "3"/"6" button on your remote

 Those files are not provided here.
-You can use any mp3, with 128kpbs or less.
+You can use any mp3, with a bitrate of 128kpbs or less.

 ## The Music Player